prsolans/box-base-demo/README.md

 You can also trigger a Relay to kick off when the file is uploaded to your *uploadFolder*.
 This is a good way to demonstrate the value of Box in providing visibility into common and repeatable tasks.

 #### MORE ADVANCED STUFF
 If you create the proper metadata templates, and review the code on /localboxdemo/routes/metadata.js, you can parse the Skills card data and get it applied as structured Box metadata.
 In addition to being cooler, this also let's you kick off a Relay automatically based on metadata.
-If you get this far and need help, please reach out to me (Paul R Solans - prs@box.com).
+If you get this far and need help, please reach out to me (Paul R. Solans - prs@box.com).